ForestAdmin/agent-nodejs/docs/deployment/forest-cli-commands/init.md

 #### Endpoint selection

 If you're using `forest init`, it means your agent should already be running **locally**.
-If you used the default values used during installation, your endpoint should be _http://localhost:3310_&#x20;
+If you used the default values used during installation, your endpoint should be _http://localhost:3310_. <!-- markdown-link-check-disable-line -->

 Since we need to know your project's local endpoint in order to create your development environment, we've left the same default values.
 You can just hit "Enter" to use those; otherwise simply fill the _host_ and _port_ to fit your situation.